-As described further in Note 9 to the financial statements, during the year ended June 30, 2022, the Commission implemented Governmental Accounting Standards Board (GASB) Statement No.87, Lease Accounting.
+During the year ended June 30, 2023, the Commission implemented Governmental Accounting Standards Board (GASB) Statement No. 96, Subscription Based Information Technology Arrangements.
 Our opinion is not modified with respect to this matter.

 Responsibilities of Management for the Financial Statements